ARION

 She held out a hand into the falling water and then jerked it back quickly.
 She looked back at him and called over the din, “It’s freezing cold!”
 She then stepped right under the falls with gritted teeth, and began rubbing her hands through her fur quickly to help rinse the dust out.
 With her fur slicked down by the water, Dean could see more of her feminine figure that was generally hidden beneath her fluff.

 The husky admired her for a moment more before he made a quick decision to join her.
 He left his things next to hers and then made his way over to the waterfall.
-She grinned and reached out a hand to pull him under, and the frigid temperature was such a shock to his system that any heated stirrings he might have felt by seeing her bare furred form was instantly extinguished.
+She grinned and reached out a hand to pull him under, but the frigid temperature was such a shock to his system that any heated stirrings he might have felt by seeing her bare furred form was instantly extinguished.

 He began rubbing his arms and chest in quick moments to get the job over as soon as possible, but then Ginger helped him, rubbing out the dirt and dust from the guard hairs of his pelt.
 With delightful laughter, her hands strayed more than a few times and he wound up doing the same with her.